Relational Quadrilateralland. I. The Classical Theory: Positions, relative positions and Jacobi vectors

 \section{Positions, relative positions and Jacobi vectors}

 Consider $N$ particle-position vectors ${\bq}^{I}$.
-We are really dealing with constellations and not figures, which is first a significant distinction for this paper's case of the quadrilateral: `joining the dots' is no longer unique and which way they are joined is not particularly meaningful.

-$N$ particles in dimension $d$ has an incipient Cartesian {\it configuration space} $\fQ(N, d) = \mathbb{R}^{Nd}$.
-This is for now based on a Cartesian absolute space $\fA(d) = \mathbb{R}^d$.
+We are really dealing with constellations and not figures, i.e. with the particle `dots' and not with how one `joins the dots'.
+I emphasize this distinction since it only becomes nontrivial for $N$-a-gonlands that are larger than the previously-studied triangleland.
+For quadrilateralland upward, `joining the dots' is no longer unique and the way in which they are joined is not particularly meaningful.
+Recollect from Sec 2 that $N$ particles in dimension $d$ has an incipient Cartesian {\it configuration space} $\fQ(N, d) = \mathbb{R}^{Nd}$.
 There is then for now absolute position, absolute rotation and absolute scale.

-Rendering absolute position irrelevant (e.g. by passing from ${\bq}^I$ to any sort of relative coordinates) leaves one on the configuration space {\it relative space}, $\fR = \mathbb{R}^{2n}$, for $n$ = $N$ -- 1.
+Then rendering absolute position irrelevant (e.g. by passing from ${\bq}^I$ to any sort of relative coordinates) leaves one on the configuration space {\it relative space}, $\fR = \mathbb{R}^{2n}$, for $n$ = $N$ -- 1.
 Relative Lagrangian coordinates are the most obvious for this: a basis set of $n$ of the ${\br}^{IJ} = {\br}^J - {\br}^I$.
 The kinetic line element is unfortunately not diagonal in these.

-This is resolved by using instead $N$ -- 1 relative Jacobi vectors \cite{Marchal}, ${\bR}^i$.
-These are combinations of relative position vectors between particles that form in general inter-particle cluster vectors.
-Relative Jacobi coordinates have associated particle cluster masses $\mu_e$.
+\underline{Key 1} A simple first key point for understanding RPM's of any $N$ or $d$ is as follows.
+(Though it was missed from 1982 right through \cite{Kuchar92, BS89-1, BS89-2, BS89-3, BS89-4, BS89-5, B03} until 2005 \cite{Paris}).
+One to resolve this non-diagonality by using instead $N$ -- 1 relative Jacobi vectors (inter-particle {\sl cluster} vectors), ${\bR}^i$.\footnote{Lower-case Latin letters as relative position variables indices running from 1 to $n = N - 1$, barred lower-case Latin letters as indices running from 1 to $n - 1$.} This is clear from basic Theoretical Molecular Physics \cite{LR97}.
+(Though it is also present in Celestial Mechanics, see e.g. \cite{Marchal} and is indeed first due to Jacobi around 150 years ago.)
+Relative Jacobi coordinates have associated particle cluster masses $\mu_i$.
 In fact, it is tidier to use {\it mass-weighted} relative Jacobi coordinates $\brho^i = \sqrt{\mu_i} {\bR}^i$ (Fig \ref{Fig1}).
 The squares of the magnitudes of these are the partial moments of inertia $I^i = \mu_i|{\bR}^i|^2$.
-I also denote $|\brho^i|$ by $\rho^i$, $I^i/I$ by $N^i$ for $I$ the moment of inertia of the system, and $\brho^i/\rho$ by $\bn^i$ for $\rho = \sqrt{I}$ the {\it configuration space radius} (called {\it hyperradius} in the Molecular Physics literature).
+I also denote $|\brho^i|$ by $\rho^i$, $I^i/I$ by $N^i$ for $I$ the moment of inertia of the system, and $\brho^i/\rho$ by $\bn^i$ for $\rho = \sqrt{I}$ the {\it configuration space radius} (termed the {\it hyperradius} in the Molecular Physics literature.
+Moreover, I do not use this name since it is not conceptually descriptive.
+I rather call it by its `true name' \cite{WheelerInt, Kvothe}).
+I next consider the various further levels of structure that one can envisage for such clusters of particles.

 { }